danhaus93-ops/solostrike-umbrel/README.md

 ## FAQ

 **Q: What’s the catch?**
 No catch.
 Solo mining is a variance game.
-With 1 TH/s you statistically find a block once every ~800 years.
-With 100 TH/s it’s every 8 years.
+With 1 TH/s you statistically find a block every ~700 years at current network difficulty.
+With 100 TH/s it’s every ~7 years.
 Could happen tomorrow, could happen never.
 That’s why it’s called a lottery ticket.

 **Q: Is this Stratum V2?**
 No — Stratum V1, which is what every existing ASIC and hobby miner speaks out of the box.
 SV2 support would require miner firmware changes or an SRI translator proxy.
-On our roadmap for v2.0.0, not before.
+On the v2.0.0 roadmap.

 **Q: What happens when I find a block?** ckpool constructs a coinbase paying 100% of the block subsidy (currently 3.125 BTC) + all fees to your address.
 The block is submitted to Bitcoin Core, propagates to the network, and appears in your wallet as an unconfirmed incoming transaction within seconds.
 100 confirmations to spend.
+The dashboard shows a full-screen “BLOCK STRUCK!” celebration with confetti and a mempool.space link.

 **Q: Can I change my payout address later?**
-Yes — tap the ⚙ gear in the dashboard → Settings → change address → save.
+Yes — Stratum Connection card → tap WORKERNAME → save.
 Takes effect within 5 seconds.
 Any subsequent block pays to the new address.
 Already-found blocks are locked to whatever address you had at mining time (that’s how coinbase txs work).

 **Q: Does the dashboard work over Tailscale / WireGuard / Tor?**
 Yes.
 The dashboard is a standard web app on port 1234 via Umbrel’s app_proxy.
 Access it over any Umbrel-supported remote access method.
-Miners still need to connect to ports 3333/3334 on your LAN — TLS stratum is on the roadmap for v1.5.3.

 **Q: Why do share counts look weirdly high?** ckpool reports difficulty-weighted share values, not raw share counts.
-A BitAxe submitting “115 shares” at diff 256 = 29,440 difficulty-weighted shares.
-Both are correct — one is proof-of-work volume, the other is submission count.
-Dashboard shows the former.
+A BitAxe submitting 115 shares at diff 256 = 29,440 difficulty-weighted shares.
+The dashboard shows both — “Lifetime Shares” is raw count, “Accepted Work” is difficulty-weighted.

 **Q: How do I enable Private Mode?**
-⚙ gear → Privacy → toggle “Private Mode.”
+⚙ Settings → Privacy → toggle “Private Mode.”
 Browser reloads, outbound calls stop.
 Toggle back anytime.

 **Q: Can I export my data?**
 Yes.
-Each major card (Workers, Blocks Found) has a CSV export button.
+Each major card (The Crew, Solo Strikes) has a CSV export button.
 For automated export, use the Prometheus `/metrics` endpoint.

 **Q: Does this work with Braiins rentals?**
 Yes.
 Point the rental dashboard at your stratum URL and port.
-Rented hashrate counts the same as your own.
+Rented hashrate counts the same as your own — found blocks pay your address regardless of who supplied the hashpower.

+**Q: What are the 5 Pulse animations?**
+Sluice Box (flowing water + gold flakes), Cave Glimmers (gold glints flashing on dark cave wall), Hash Ticker (Matrix-style hex character rain with gold winners), Conveyor of Ore (chunks scrolling on a mining belt), Forge Embers (sparks rising from a smelter).
+All scale visually with network hashrate.
+Optional toggle replaces gold particles with Bitcoin (₿) symbols.

 -----